Sector-F-Labs/reservoir/cpd/0001-file-based-storage.md

 - **Files to create:**
     - `src/utils/dirs.rs`

-### Milestone 2: Implement File-Based Repositories
+### Milestone 3: Implement File-Based Repositories

-- **Task:** Create new repository implementations for `Message` and `Embedding` nodes.
+- **Task:** Create new file-based repository implementations that implement the repository traits.
 - **Details:**
     - These repositories will write data to the filesystem as individual JSON files.
     - `Message` and `Embedding` nodes will be stored as `{{content_hash}}.json`.
+    - Implement all methods from `MessageRepository` and `EmbeddingRepository` traits.
-    - Relationships between nodes (e.g., conversation history) will be stored in the `MessageNode` itself or handled by the services that reconstruct conversations.
+    - Handle relationships between nodes (e.g., conversation history) through the `MessageNode` structure or additional index files.
 - **Files to create:**
-    - `src/repos/message/fs.rs`
+    - `src/repos/message/fs.rs` (implements MessageRepository trait)
-    - `src/repos/embedding/fs.rs`
+    - `src/repos/embedding/fs.rs` (implements EmbeddingRepository trait)

-### Milestone 3: Update Services to Use File-Based Repositories
+### Milestone 4: Update Services to Use File-Based Repositories

-- **Task:** Modify the existing services to use the new file-based repositories.
+- **Task:** Update dependency injection to allow switching between storage backends.
 - **Details:**
-    - This will likely involve creating a new set of services (e.g., `services/fs/messages.rs`) or adding a feature flag to the existing services to switch between repository implementations.
-    - For now, we will focus on creating parallel services to avoid disrupting the existing functionality.
+    - Since services now accept repository trait implementations, create factory functions or dependency injection container to provide the appropriate repository implementations.
+    - Services can now work with either Neo4j or file-based repositories without code changes.
-- **Files to create:**
+- **Files to modify:**
-    - `src/services/fs/mod.rs`
-    - `src/services/fs/messages.rs`
+    - `src/main.rs` (setup dependency injection)
+    - Any service initialization code

-### Milestone 4: Create a Feature Flag for Storage Options
+### Milestone 5: Create Command Line Storage Backend Selection

-- **Task:** Introduce a configuration flag to enable or disable the file-based storage system.
+- **Task:** Introduce a command line argument to select the storage backend.
 - **Details:**
+    - Add a `--storage` argument that accepts `neo4j` (default) or `filesystem` values.
-    - This will allow us to easily switch between the Neo4j and file-based storage systems for testing and development.
+    - This allows users to easily switch between storage backends at runtime without code changes.
-    - The flag will be checked in the main application logic to determine which services to use.
+    - The selection will be checked in the main application logic to determine which repository implementations to inject into services.
+    - Example usage: `reservoir --storage filesystem start` or `reservoir --storage neo4j view 10`
 - **Files to modify:**
-    - `src/args.rs`
+    - `src/args.rs` (add StorageBackend enum and --storage argument)
-    - `src/main.rs`
+    - `src/main.rs` (read storage argument and configure dependency injection accordingly)

 ## 4. Long-Term Vision